Jackson, Michigan: Airport

 The Airport is home to many related businesses, including the Jackson College Flight School, a restaurant, bar, and car rental.
 The Jackson Blues Festival is held here annually in June.

 Public transportation

 Jackson Area Transportation Authority operates ten routes Monday through Saturday out of a central station located downtown.
-Greyhound Lines provides service from the JATA station.
+Indian Trails and Greyhound Lines offer intercity service from the JATA station.
 In addition to the publicly funded JATA, there are four private taxicab companies operating in town.